lukasrgr/cookAllYouCan/app/cook_all_you_can/README.md

 samples, guidance on mobile development, and a full API reference.

 - TODO's:
-    - On remove of recipe, whole list is reinitialized:
-        - just remove one item do not fetch data again
-        - create PopUp to check again for deleting
     - Filter for recipes
     - Pagination
     - User Authentification